 Ok, I confess- I have a fondness for podcasts.
-After years of resisting peer pressure, I have given into technology and built a library of podcasts (check the website for what I’m currently listening to!).
+After years of resisting peer pressure, I have given into technology and built a library of podcasts.
 I’m a self-help, self-diagnosing, tell-me-why-I-do-that-thing-I-do? type of nerd.
 My podcasts feed my analytical side, which is constantly curious and always mulling over why we behave the way we do.
 More specifically, why do we behave in our intimate relationships in the way that we do?

 A recent podcast has me thinking about the old song lyrics,

 what’s love got to do with it???

 Couples come to me and ask for help in learning how to communicate better.
 They are tired of arguing about who needs to fold the laundry or how to properly load the dishwasher.
 They want the defensiveness and criticism to stop so the pain of the fighting goes away.
 Sound familiar?